peteroupc/peteroupc.github.io/exporand.md

 The most trivial example of a PSRN is that of the uniform distribution.

+In this document, a **uniform PSRN** is a PSRN that represents a uniform random variate in a given interval.
+For example, if the PSRN is 3.356..., then it represents a uniformly distributed random variate in the interval [3.356, 3.357].
+A uniform PSRN has the property that each additional digit of its fractional part (in this example, `.356...`) is sampled simply by setting it to an independent uniform random digit, an observation that dates from von Neumann (1951\)[^9] in the binary case.[^10]

 - Flajolet et al. (2010\)[^7] use the term _geometric bag_ to refer to a uniform PSRN in the interval [0, 1] that stores binary (base-2) digits, some of which may be unsampled.
 In this case, the PSRN can consist of just a fractional part, which can be implemented as described earlier.
-- (Karney 2016\)[^1] uses the term _u-rand_ to refer to uniform PSRNs that can store a sign, integer part, and a fractional part, where the base of the fractional part's digits is arbitrary, but Karney's concept only contemplates sampling digits from left to right without any gaps.
+- Karney (2016\)[^1] uses the term _u-rand_ to refer to uniform PSRNs that can store a sign, integer part, and a fractional part, where the base of the fractional part's digits is arbitrary, but Karney's concept only contemplates sampling digits from left to right without any gaps.

-Each additional digit of a uniform PSRN's fractional part is sampled simply by setting it to an independent uniform random digit, an observation that dates from von Neumann (1951\)[^9] in the binary case.[^10]  A PSRN with this property is called a **uniform PSRN** in this document, even if it was generated using a non-uniform random sampling algorithm (such as Karney's algorithm for the normal distribution).
-(This is notably because, in general, this kind of PSRN represents a uniform random variate in a given interval.
-For example, if the PSRN is 3.356..., then it represents a uniformly distributed random variate in the interval [3.356, 3.357].)
+A uniform PSRN remains a uniform PSRN even if it was generated using a non-uniform random sampling algorithm (such as Karney's algorithm for the normal distribution).

 <a id=Exponential_Partially_Sampled_Random_Numbers></a>
 ### Exponential Partially-Sampled Random Numbers